preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 Roller
 ------
-Contains mostly general settuings, see above. the only special settings is:
+Contains general settuings only above.

-+ **Max Display Limit**: To limit the number of items being displayed, add a fixed number here.

 Listing with image
 -------------------